Vietnam expands lockdown measures as infections hit record

 The outbreak has spread to more than 30 of Vietnam's 63 cities and provinces, including the capital Hanoi, which has shut restaurants and banned public gatherings.

-Bac Ninh, home to production facilities of Samsung Electronics, started a curfew and other travel restrictions from Tuesday, state media reported.
+Bac Ninh, home to production facilities of Samsung Electronics (005930.KS), started a curfew and other travel restrictions from Tuesday, state media reported.

 The outbreak could be a big challenge for Vietnam, which successfully contained earlier, smaller outbreaks and avoided the level of economic damage suffered by its neighbours.